thewildofficial/PeatLearn/docs/PROJECT_OVERVIEW.md

 *"Energy and structure are interdependent at every level."* - Ray Peat

-**Mission**: Preserving and democratizing Dr. Ray Peat's bioenergetic wisdom for future generations.
+**Mission**: Preserving and democratizing Dr. Ray Peat's bioenergetic wisdom for future generations